mmoner93/DL2020-Image-Captioning/README.md

  - line 511, 514 and 583

 Lines 423 / 442 used to divide the dataset on diferent folders, this process takes a while, so once you have done a first run, it is highly recomended to comment this code.
+Also keep in mind that the Flick8k Dataset must be on the right designed path.

 Line 603 -> change the model used to one of the following
  - resnet18